mershon-enterprises/tournament-manager/README.md

 connect to local mobile clients via wifi or bluetooth.

-- Running the application using cloud base solution like aws, where mulitle tournament orgaizers can use the app to manage tournmanets and mobile clients can connect to it using the internet.
+- Running the application using cloud base solution like aws, where multiple tournament orgaizers can use the app to manage tournmanets and mobile clients can connect to it using the internet.